zytakeshi/CloudflareDnsFailoverForVpns/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or features you'd like to add.
 ```

+This updated README and installer script include the new feature for setting a failure threshold before DNS records are updated, and the README also provides clear instructions for setting up an Nginx reverse proxy for the Telegram API if you are using a server in China.